Underdisc/PhonetGenerator/README.md

 - Each phoneme takes up and only one line.
 No more, no less.
 - Each of the four sections must be separated by a colon `:`.
-- Each delimiter within the sections must be separated by a comma `,`.
+- Each element within the sections must be separated by a comma `,`.
 This does not apply to sections 1 and 2.
 The identifier and pronunciation sections only take one parameter each.
 - No spaces.

 Once you have created your file, just use the `--file` or `-f` option to specify the file path when running the program.
 The program will always use english_default.phoneme unless otherwise specified.